Last updated: 12 January 2025

-What is the Athletics for a Better World Standard?
+Introduction to the Athletics for a Better World Standard

 A key component of the World Athletics Sustainability Strategy, which was unveiled in April 2020, is to embed principles of sustainability into the delivery of all the events World Athletics owns or controls, like our World Championship events, and those we license or influence, like the events that make up our one-day athletics meeting series and tours and label road races.

 The standard is tiered, with platinum, gold, silver, bronze and recognised event achievement levels that will eventually have to be met as part of the evaluation process of all World Athletics-licensed events from 2024.
-Cities bidding to host upcoming World Athletics Championship events, for which bids launched from the second half of 2023, will be required to commit to a gold level achievement, making sustainability a core feature of all future World Athletics championships events.
+All World Athletics Series events from 2026 or 2027 will be required to commit to a gold or bronze level achievement, depending on the event, making sustainability a core feature of all future World Athletics championships events.

 The standard is also scalable so that any event at any level, from a local parkrun or club track and field meeting to a national or world championship, should be able to achieve the highest standard of sustainable event achievement.

-Since it was unveiled in December 2021, organisers of nearly 300 one-day competition series events and label road races have been introduced to the system.
-Several dozen piloted the system and standard in 2022 and more than 100 piloted portions of it in 2023, providing valuable input prior to its implementation from January 1, 2024.
+Since it was unveiled in December 2021, organisers of more than 500 one-day competition series events and label road races have been introduced to the system.
+Several dozen events piloted the standard in 2022 and more than 100 piloted portions of it in 2023, providing valuable input prior to its implementation from 1 January 2024.

 The system is also being incorporated into the delivery of all World Athletics Championships and increasingly into all World Athletics Series events.

-Organisers of the World Athletics Championships Budapest 23 were the first local organising committee to fully embrace the Athletics for a Better World standard, giving it a full throttle test run at the recently held event in the Hungarian capital.
+Organisers of the World Athletics Championships Budapest 23 were the first local organising committee to fully embrace the Athletics for a Better World standard, giving it a full throttle test run at the event in the Hungarian capital.
 Organisers of the World Athletics Indoor Championships Glasgow 24, announced and delivered upon their strong ambitions by achieving the Standard's platinum level.
-Planning meetings with sustainability leads of the 2025 World Championships in Tokyo are already underway.
+With thoughtful and diligent planning and equally strong ambitions, the Local Organising Committee of the World Athletics Championships Tokyo 25 also acheived platinum.

-Implementation of the Athletics for a Better World Standard will have different objectives, depending on the event category.
+Implementation of the Athletics for a Better World Standard has different objectives, depending on the event category.

-Annually held events, such as those that are part of the Wanda Diamond League, the Continental Tour or Label Road Race series, will be able to set longer term targets and objectives and chart their progress year-on-year.
-World Athletics championship events will focus on both strong delivery and the sustainability legacy they create for their host venues and cities.
+Annually held events, such as those that are part of the Wanda Diamond League, the Continental Tour or Label Road Race series, are able to set longer term targets and objectives and chart their progress year-on-year through annual or biennial reporting.
+World Athletics Series events focus on both strong delivery and the sustainability legacy they create for their host venues and cities.

-In 2024, its inaugural year, events will not be asked to meet a certain achievement level but will be required to begin utilising the ABW Standard and embedding it into their delivery, and to target 40 points, the Recognised Event level.
-Events that have participated in the system's webinar series since December 2021 or requested one-to-one guidance from World Athletics should have the know-how and advice necessary to meet that threshold in 2024.
-Final pre-implemation webinars were held on 5-6 December 2023, to ensure that organisers have the guidance and tools needed to be able to achieve the Recognised Event achievement level.
-Organisers of more than 150 events participated.
-Additional webinars will be scheduled throughout 2024.
+One-day events are not required to meet a certain achievement level but are obligated, from 2024, to begin utilising the ABW Standard as a guidance tool and embedding it into the delivery of their events, and encouraged to target at least 40 points, the Recognised Event level.
+Event organisers who participate in the system's webinar series, requested one-to-one guidance from World Athletics and follow the planning templates should have the know-how and advice necessary to meet that threshold.

 An Excel version of the Athletics for a Better World Standard reporting form, which like the online platform includes the scoring methodology, performance requirements and guidance notes, is also available.
 Event organisers can request the latest version via email to sustainability@worldathletics.org.